-- Compensation (considering compensation matters, and bringing native title compensation applications in the Federal Court); and
+- compensation (considering compensation matters, and bringing native title compensation applications in the Federal Court)

 A PBC may also hold money in trust for native title holders (such as from compensation payments or mining agreements) which they invest or use as directed by the native title holders.